Ifiht/Chameleon-Theme/README.md

 # Chameleon Theme 🦎
 *Dark theme, rainbow contrasts with emphasis on user defined code portions.
-Tweaked for Clojure.*
+Tweaked for LISP & derivatives.*
 __NOTE:__ *For RUBY users on VSCode, please consider using Shopify RUBY extensions ONLY for better TextMate token support.*